What Steve Eats

 chopped ham with lentils and rice

 This lentil and rice soup is easy to make your own.
 You can leave out the ham to keep the soup vegetarian.
-As for the spices, you could simplify those too.
-Soups must be one of the easiest foods to customize as long as you taste it and make adjustments before serving.
+As for the spices, you could simplify those as well.

 • Lentils - You can try other lentils aside from the typical brown, keeping in mind they may take more or less time to cook.
 Here's a helpful resource on cooking different kinds of lentils.